 Paint fumes and odor can be harmful to certain people, like expectant mothers, children and babies, elderly, pets and those who have lung and medical problems.

 Generally, latex paints have less VOC than oil based paints.
 However, latex paints take longer to cure than oil based paints.

 For specific information on your job, ask your painting contractor how long paint fumes may be harmful.

-In general, it is best to wait up to 3 days before one can use the painted room.
-By this time, the paints are completely dried up, and the odor has subsided.
-And importantly, it may no longer be a threat to health.
-But of course, you have to apply your best judgment.
-You would know it is completely safe when the odor is no longer as strong as it was when you applied the paint.
+In general, it is best to wait up to 3 days before using the painted room.
+By this time, the paints are dry and the odor has subsided.
+You will know it is safe when the odor is not as strong as it was when you applied the paint.

 What causes paint fumes?

 Paints are mixed with chemical additives called VOCs or Volatile Organic Compounds.

 These chemicals help keep paint in its liquid state.
 Once paint is applied and begins to dry, the gases and odors evaporate and away after a few days.
 See paint can instructions, or ask your contractor for the SDS (Safety Data Sheet) for that product.